l5d1l5/Hotspots/README.md

-Code repository for the manuscript: "Hotspots of social and ecological impacts from freshwater stress and storage loss" (Huggins et al., in prep).
+**"Hotspots of social and ecological impacts from freshwater stress and storage loss"** (Huggins et al., in prep).
+Code repository:

 #### In `Data-preprocessing` folder:
 `1_resolution-harmonize.R` → Harmonizes all input data to 0.5 degrees. <br>